 Intermediate course in Japanese language emphasizing reading, writing, and oral/aural skills.
 Increased usage of Kanji and translation and grammar study.
 Continue to explore Japanese culture and history.
-Prerequisite: JAPN& 123 or instructor's permission.
+Prerequisite: JAPN& 123 with a grade of C or better or instructor's permission.

-JAPN& 222 Japanese V: D (5)
+JAPN& 222 Japanese V: D (5

 Continuation of intermediate Japanese language emphasizing reading, writing, oral and aural skills.
 Increased usage and development of Kanji and vocabulary.
 Develop translation and grammar skills.
 Continue to explore Japanese culture and society.
-Prerequisite: JAPN& 221 or instructor's permission.
+Prerequisite: JAPN& 221 with a grade of C or better or instructor's permission.